mayeco/patagonia/rules.md

 - Use single quotes for literals; use double quotes when interpolation is required.
 - Prefer argument arrays over string concatenation to avoid word-splitting.
 - One-shot environment: Prefer `env VAR=value command` for single-command scope.
-- URL / querystring / form data
+- URL / query string / form data
   - Always URL-encode values before sending.
   - curl: use `--data-urlencode` for each `key=value` when using `-G` (GET) or form posts.
   - fish: `string escape --style=url "$value"` to encode a single value.